krisdevs/xmcp/.github/README.md

 - Use the "Manual CI" workflow in GitHub for on-demand testing
 - Skip CLI tests when debugging build issues to get faster feedback
 - Default build targets only main packages for speed
+- Config packages are automatically skipped in integrity checks